mudhay027/Potholes-Detection-in-Road-Using-YOLOv8/README.md

-## Pothole detection in road using YOLOv8
+## Pothole Detection in Road using YOLOv8